German rescue boat with 800 migrants reaches Sicilian port

 About half of the migrants were rescued from a sinking wooden boat on Nov.
 4, while the other passengers had been plucked to safety from the sea in separate operations.

-Sea-Eye officials had lamented that Malta, a European Union island nation in the central Mediterranean, hadn’t responded to the wooden boat’s distress signal in the Maltese search-and-rescue area.
+Sea-Eye officials lamented that Malta, a European Union island nation in the central Mediterranean, hadn’t responded to the wooden boat’s distress signal in its own search area.

-Meanwhile, another charity ship, Ocean Viking, with 308 migrants aboard, was still awaiting assignment of a port near Lampedusa, a tiny Italian island south of Sicily.
+Meanwhile, another charity ship, Ocean Viking, with 306 migrants aboard, many of them feeling ill in rough seas, was still awaiting assignment of a port near Lampedusa, a tiny Italian island south of Sicily, said the humanitarian organization SOS Mediterranee, which operates the ship.

-The humanitarian organization SOS Mediterranee, which operates Ocean Viking, tweeted that its team on Friday night was involved in a search for a boat in distress south of Lampedusa.
-The charity tweeted that the Italian Coast Guard “eventually coordinated and completed the rescue requesting the assistance” of Ocean Viking.

-Separately, the coast guard, working in rough seas, had evacuated two persons, along with four family members, from the Ocean Viking for medical treatment, including for burns, SOS Mediterranee said.
+Earlier Sunday, in waters off Lampedusa, an Italian Coast Guard boat pulled up alongside Ocean Viking to evacuate two brothers, both minors, whose health conditions had worsened, SOS Mediterranee tweeted.
+Four others were evacuated on Saturday.

-On Saturday, Sea-Eye 4 received a delivery of food and blankets while it waited to learn where the migrants could set food on land.
+On Saturday, Sea-Eye 4 received a delivery of food and blankets while it waited to learn where the migrants could land.
 Doctors aboard Sea-Eye 4 had treated 25 people for hypothermia, sea sickness and high blood pressure, along with injuries consistent with torture.

 U.N. refugee agencies have long denounced the practice of torture in detention camps in Libya, where the migrants live, often for weeks or months, until human traffickers arrange their passage aboard flimsy boats.

-The number of migrants daring the dangerous central Mediterranean crossing has surged this year to more than 54,000.
+The number of migrants crossing the dangerous central Mediterranean has surged this year to more than 54,000.
 Still, the numbers are dramatically below those of 2014-2017, when 120,000-180,000 people reached Italy each year, often in rickety smugglers’ boats.

 Follow AP’s global migration coverage at https://apnews.com/hub/migration